stewartoallen/hydra-cluster-boot/README.md

 ==========================

-A web service that solves first-boot, start-dependency and node allocation through dynamic script creation for Hydra computer clusters.
+A web service that solves first-boot, start-dependency and node allocation through dynamic script creation for Hydra compute clusters.

 Getting Started
 ===============